-If you want to modify an existing .srt or YouTube video transcript, follow these steps.
+If you want to edit an existing .srt video transcript, follow these steps.

 In Studio, open the video component for the video.

-In a text editor, make any changes that you want.
+After the file downloads, open a text editor and make any changes that you want.

 You can also use this procedure to upload a different kind of handout for learners to download, such as an image or a chart.